Please enter your name, email and zip code below to sign up!

 When providing freshly baked goods proved to be a difficult feat considering the hut’s conditions, two entrepreneurial Salvation Army volunteers named Ensign Margaret Sheldon and Adjutant Helen Purviance cleverly thought to fry donuts in soldiers’ helmets, despite their limited ingredients and facilities.
 The sweet treats, along with the warm hearts and glowing smiles of those who served them, brought a bit of comfort to American soldiers who were serving their country and likely missing the care of their mothers and special ladies back home.

 Nicknamed “Doughnut Lassies,” these women made history by introducing this otherwise unknown confection to the United States when the “Doughboys” returned from war.

 The first National Donut Day was established in Chicago in 1938 to raise money for people in need during the Great Depression.
 The holiday has since been celebrated on the first Friday in June as a way to commemorate the service of The Salvation Army’s Doughnut Lassies and honor the memory of our soldiers.
 The donut has become synonymous with The Salvation Army’s social services and continues to be a comfort food served by The Salvation Army to those in need during times of disaster.

 As our frontline essential workers continue to serve our community even during the pandemic, The Salvation Army is still here providing support to those in need.

 Families require emergency food, shelter, emotional and spiritual care and utility and rent assistance as the uncertainties of this pandemic have impacted the economy and our community.

 This Donut Day,

-join us in celebrating the amazing work of our front-line hospital workers and donate today, let your donation be a 'sweet treat' to someone in need.
+join us in celebrating the amazing work of our front-line workers and donate today, let your donation be a 'sweet treat' to someone in need.